kachiraya/plant-structure-vr/README.md

-# plant-structure-vr
+# plant-structure-vr (Freelance)

+for College of Library and Information Science, Suan Sunandha Rajabhad University

 VR navigation to study each plant structures in a forest.
-The application is developed using Unity3D, and the elements are imported from the assets store.
+The mobile application is developed using Unity3D, and the illustrated elements are imported from the assets store.

 The goal of this project is to deliver middle school students about different plant structures using this VR application.